jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-simplex.rst

         Are you absolutely sure you want to continue?  [yes/N]: yes

 #.
 Install the new release of |prod-long| Simplex software via network or USB.

 #.
+Verify and configure IP connectivity.
+External connectivity is required to
+    run the Ansible upgrade playbook.
+The |prod-long| boot image will DHCP out all interfaces so the server may have obtained an IP address and have external IP connectivity if a DHCP server is present in your environment.
+Verify this using the :command:`ip addr` command.
+Otherwise, manually configure an IP address and default IP route.

+#.
 Restore the upgrade data.